Wood bison: Name

 The peak of the wood bison's shoulder hump sits anterior to the forelegs, while the plains bison's shoulder hump is located directly above the forelegs.
-Wood bison also have larger horn cores, darker and woollier hair and less hair on their forelegs, with smaller and more pointed beards.
+Wood bison also have larger horn cores, darker and woollier hair, and less hair on their forelegs, with smaller and more pointed beards.
 Plains bison are capable of running faster, reaching up to 40 mph, and longer than bison living in the forests and mountains.

 Reproduction and behavior

-Wood bison reach sexual maturity at age 2.
-Females will often rear their first calf by age 3 and may produce a single additional offspring every 1–2 years.
-Mating season typically runs from July to September, with most activity occurring during August as evidenced by the fact most calves are born in May following a 9-month gestation period.
+Wood bison reach sexual maturity at age two.
+Females often rear their first calf by age three and may produce a single additional offspring every 1–2 years.
+Mating season typically runs from July to September, with most activity occurring during August, as evidenced by the fact most calves are born in May following a 9-month gestation.
 Bison young are precocial, with many mastering the skills required to evade predators, such as running and kicking, on the same day they are born.

 Reproduction is limited by the amount of habitat available.
-Bison tend to disperse when there is not enough food to sustain a population within the current range, which causes a decrease in population density, indirectly lowering the rate at which mating occurs.
-Older bulls will typically have smaller ranges than female herds, because they live either solitarily or in smaller herds and therefore exert less pressure on the local forage.
+Bison tend to disperse when not enough food is available to sustain a population within the current range, which causes a decrease in population density, indirectly lowering the rate at which mating occurs.
+Older bulls typically have smaller ranges than female herds, because they live either alone or in smaller herds, so exert less pressure on the local forage.
 Loss of functional habitat is a major ecological concern for this species due to the density-dependent nature of reproduction.

 Wood bison are herbivorous grazers that feed primarily on grasses, sedges, and forbs.
 Due to frequent and heavy snowfall in their native habitat, food availability fluctuates throughout the year, leading to a diverse and varied diet.
 Deep snow often creates a barrier between the bison and their food source, so they must use their large heads and neck muscles to dig for edible morsels.
 After the temperature rises and the snow melts, wood bison also feed on silverberry and willow leaves in the summer.